Numerology: English systems

+English alphabet based on one of the Holy Books of Thelema written by Aleister Crowley in 1907, called Liber Trigrammaton.
+A primary feature of this qabalah is a new understanding of the Cube of Space and its 26 components of edges, faces, and vertices, which equal the number of letters in the English alphabet.

 In popular culture

 In modern culture, numerology continues to influence personal and public life.
 For example, Australian MP Sussan Ley credibly altered the spelling of her own name according to numerological advice, believing it would bring excitement to her life, a story widely reported in 2025.

-Similarly, celebrities like Gwyneth Paltrow have marked entry into a “9-year” numerological cycle signifying transformation and closure, with symbolic gestures such as posting rain imagery associated with personal renewal.
+Similarly, celebrities like Gwyneth Paltrow have marked entry into a "9-year" numerological cycle signifying transformation and closure, with symbolic gestures such as posting rain-imagery associated with personal renewal.

+The outbreak of the Russo-Georgian War on 8 August 2008 (08.08.08) fed conspiracy theories due to the "obviously mystical coincidence of numbers" in the date.

+(Some circles simply refer to that war using the label "the three eights".)

 Related uses

 Scientific theories are sometimes labeled "numerology" if their primary inspiration appears to be a set of patterns rather than scientific observations.
 This colloquial use of the term is quite common within the scientific community and it is mostly used to dismiss a theory as questionable science.

 The best known example of "numerology" in science involves the coincidental resemblance of certain large numbers that intrigued mathematical physicist Paul Dirac, mathematician Hermann Weyl and astronomer Arthur Stanley Eddington.
 These numerical coincidences refer to such quantities as the ratio of the age of the universe to the atomic unit of time, the number of electrons in the universe, and the difference in strengths between gravity and the electric force for the electron and proton.
 (See also Fine-tuned universe).

 Wolfgang Pauli was also fascinated by the appearance of certain numbers, including 137 (a prime number), in physics.

 British mathematician I. J. Good wrote:

 There have been a few examples of numerology that have led to theories that transformed society: see the mention of Kirchhoff and Balmer in (Good 1962) [...] and one can well include Kepler on account of his third law.
 It would be fair enough to say that numerology was the origin of the theories of electromagnetism, quantum mechanics, gravitation. [...]
 So I intend no disparagement when I describe a formula as numerological.

 When a numerological formula is proposed, then we may ask whether it is correct. [...]
 I think an appropriate definition of correctness is that the formula has a good explanation, in a Platonic sense, that is, the explanation could be based on a good theory that is not yet known but 'exists' in the universe of possible reasonable ideas.